LeoFuso/record-mapper/README.md

 }
 ```

-However, if you enable the **enhanced** feature, either by providing a **ByteBuddy** dependency on the classpath or by enabling via Gradle:
+However, if you enable the **enhanced** feature, either by providing a **ByteBuddy** dependency on the classpath or by enabling it via Gradle:

 ```groovy